Twin Cities Home Birth Midwife

 How much does it cost to have a homebirth?

-The fee for a homebirth with North Star Midwifery is $4500.
+The fee for a homebirth with North Star Midwifery is $4800*.
 This includes all the prenatal care, the birth, and all postpartum and newborn care.
 It also includes any additional support you may need in the early postpartum time.
 We also include a birth tub in our fee and each family purchases a disposable liner for their tub.
-Click here for more information on the cost.
+Click here for more information on the cost. *early pay discount available

 Does insurance cover homebirth?

 Many families with North Star Midwifery see some insurance reimbursement for their homebirth.
 Some families have even been reimbursed in full.
 Prenatal care is covered by most insurance companies.
 North Star Midwifery works with a billing service to maximize the chances of getting money back for your care.
-Every family pays up front and then whatever comes back after we bill goes back to you less 8% which goes to cover the cost of the billing service.
+Every family pays up front and then whatever comes back after we bill goes back to you.

 What supplies do I need to have a homebirth?